kubedb/docs/docs/guides/postgres/dr/guide/index.md

 - Each DC's raft needs its own quorum.
 A DC with an **even** local node count gets its own in-DC arbiter (`<db>-<dc>-arbiter`) so intra-DC failover keeps quorum; an odd count needs none.
-- The **Witness** DC holds only the `dr-controlplane` vote, never Postgres data.
+- The witness DC (`role: Arbiter`) holds only the `dr-controlplane` vote, never Postgres data.
 - Scaling a DC re-evaluates its parity automatically: the arbiter is created or removed (and de-registered from the DC raft) as the local count crosses even/odd.

 Separately from a DC's *intra-DC* quorum, the **cross-DC** failover quorum needs a majority of three voting sites.
-For how to lay this out across two or three data centers (and why a third Witness site is preferred), see [Deployment topologies](/docs/guides/postgres/dr/overview/index.md#deployment-topologies-2-dcs-vs-3-dcs).
+For how to lay this out across two or three data centers (and why a third witness site is preferred), see [Deployment topologies](/docs/guides/postgres/dr/overview/index.md#deployment-topologies-2-dcs-vs-3-dcs).

 ## Planned switchover (zero-RPO)